vaishnavikotamkar-sys/iot_2026/README.md

 # 📌 Project Overview

+# 📌 Project Overview

-This project demonstrates the implementation of an Artificial Neural Network (ANN) using Python and Jupyter Notebook.
-The primary objective is to build a predictive machine learning model capable of learning patterns from the provided dataset and producing accurate predictions.
+This project demonstrates the implementation of a Decision Tree Classifier using Python and Jupyter Notebook.
+The main objective is to develop a machine learning model that can classify data by learning decision rules from the given dataset.

-The project follows the complete machine learning pipeline, including data preprocessing, feature engineering, model building, training, evaluation, and prediction.
+The project covers the complete machine learning workflow, including data preprocessing, exploratory data analysis (EDA), feature selection, model training, evaluation, and prediction.

-The implementation is intended for educational purposes and demonstrates how deep learning techniques can solve real-world prediction problems using structured datasets.
+It is designed for educational purposes and provides a practical understanding of how Decision Tree algorithms can be applied to solve real-world classification problems using structured datasets.

 ---

-# 🎯 Project Objectives
+# 🎯 ## 🎯 Project Objectives

-- Understand Artificial Neural Networks.
+- Understand the fundamentals of the Decision Tree algorithm.
-- Implement an ANN using Python.
+- Implement a Decision Tree Classifier using Python.
-- Perform data preprocessing.
+- Perform data preprocessing and exploratory data analysis (EDA).
-- Train a neural network model.
+- Train the Decision Tree model on the given dataset.
-- Evaluate model performance.
+- Evaluate the model using appropriate performance metrics.
-- Generate predictions using trained data.
+- Generate predictions for unseen data.
-- Demonstrate an end-to-end machine learning workflow.
+- Demonstrate a complete machine learning classification workflow.

 ---